-Criterion 3, Prevention Potential and Medical Rationale: The newborn identification of the condition allows early diagnosis and intervention.
+This criterion reviews if the newborn identification of the condition allows early diagnosis and intervention.
 Includes considerations: there is sufficient time between birth and onset of irreversible harm to allow for diagnosis and intervention; the benefits of detecting and treating early onset forms of the condition (within one year of life) balance the impact of detecting late onset forms of the condition; newborn screening is not appropriate for conditions that only present in adulthood.